NeST: Neuron Selective Tuning for LLM Safety: Ablation and Hyperparameter Study

 The z-threshold ($z_{\text{thr}}$) controls the selectivity of safety neuron detection by specifying how strongly a neuron’s probe score must deviate from the layer-wise mean to be considered safety-relevant, as formalized in Eq.~\eqref{eq:safety_neurons}.
 Lower thresholds include a larger set of neurons, potentially introducing noisy or weakly relevant features, while higher thresholds yield smaller and more selective neuron sets that may under-represent safety-critical behavior.

-We evaluate three representative thresholds, \( z_{\text{thr}} \in \{2, 3, 4\} \), while keeping all other components of \ourname{} fixed.
+We evaluate three representative thresholds, $z_{\text{thr}} \in {2,3,4}$, while keeping all other components of \ourname{} fixed.
 Table~\ref{tab:abl_z_thres} reports the resulting Attack Success Rates (ASR) across ten target models.
-On average, a moderate threshold of \( z_{\text{thr}}=3 \) achieves the lowest ASR at 4.4\%, slightly improving over \( z_{\text{thr}}=2 \) (4.5\%) and substantially outperforming the more restrictive setting \( z_{\text{thr}}=4 \), which yields an average ASR of 10.1\%.
-This more than 2.3$\times$ increase in ASR at \( z_{\text{thr}}=4 \) indicates that overly aggressive neuron filtering can significantly weaken safety enforcement.

-Beyond the average case, lower and higher thresholds exhibit markedly different stability characteristics.
-The lower threshold \( z_{\text{thr}}=2 \) shows increased variance across models, with ASR ranging from 0.5\% to 12.5\%, suggesting that including a broader set of neurons can dilute the safety signal with less relevant activations.
-In contrast, the highest threshold \( z_{\text{thr}}=4 \) leads to pronounced performance degradation on several models, with ASR increasing up to 25.0\% on gemma-2b-it.
-Model-specific trends further highlight this trade-off.
-While some models (e.g., Llama-3.2-3B and Qwen3-4B) remain relatively stable under stricter thresholds, others experience increases of over 18\% to 24\% when moving from \( z_{\text{thr}}=3 \) to \( z_{\text{thr}}=4 \).
-Overall, these results indicate that excessively selective neuron identification can exclude a small but crucial subset of safety-critical neurons.
-Based on both average performance and cross-model robustness, we adopt \( z_{\text{thr}}=3 \) as the default threshold in all main experiments, as it provides the most reliable balance between neuron coverage and selectivity across architectures and model scales.
+On average, the lowest threshold, $z_{\text{thr}}=2$, achieves the best overall performance with an average ASR of 0.54\%, followed by $z_{\text{thr}}=3$ with an average ASR of 1.1\%.
+In contrast, the more restrictive setting $z_{\text{thr}}=4$ substantially degrades performance, increasing the average ASR to 3.7\%.
+This nearly 7$\times$ increase relative to $z_{\text{thr}}=2$ suggests that overly aggressive neuron filtering removes safety-critical neurons and weakens safety adaptation.
+Overall, the results indicate that retaining a broader set of safety-relevant neurons yields more robust safety performance across model families.

+Beyond the average case, the results show that NeST is relatively robust to moderate threshold variations.
+Both $z_{\text{thr}}=2$ and $z_{\text{thr}}=3$ achieve consistently low ASR across most models, with average ASRs of 0.54\% and 1.1\%, respectively.

+In contrast, increasing the threshold to $z_{\text{thr}}=4$ consistently degrades performance, raising the average ASR to 3.7\%.
+This effect is particularly evident for models such as Phi-4-mini, gemma-2b-it, and Qwen2.5-7B, which exhibit substantial ASR increases under the stricter threshold.
+These results suggest that overly aggressive neuron filtering removes a meaningful fraction of safety-critical neurons, thereby reducing the effectiveness of subsequent safety adaptation.